 A backdoor Roth takes advantage of the option to convert funds from a TIRA.
 Instead of one step (direct contribution), you move money into a Roth IRA in two steps and then report the transaction (step 3) as follows:

-- Step 1 is to make a nondeductible contribution to a TIRA.
+- Step 1: make a nondeductible contribution to a TIRA.

 - Anybody with earned income can contribute to a TIRA because there are no income limitations.
 The only question is whether or not your contribution is deductible.

-- Step 2 is to convert the balance in the TIRA to a Roth IRA
+- Step 2: convert the balance in the TIRA to a Roth IRA

 - Anybody can convert an IRA to a Roth IRA.
 There are no longer any income limitations.